mickaeltemporao/data-analysis/docs/modules/variables.md

-# From Concepts to Variables, and ...
-Code
+# From Concepts to Variables

 ## Agenda
 - [ ] [Last Time](scientific-method.md)